The regularity of almost all edge ideals: How often is the regularity not ?

 \section{How often is the regularity not $r-1$?}

 According to our main result, Theorem~\ref{thm:main2}, the regularity of $I_G$ is $r-1$ for almost all graphs $G$ with a vanishing parabolic Betti number $\beta_{i,j}(I_G)=0$ on row $r$.
-One may ask how many graphs with $\beta_{i,j}(I_G)=0$ do \emph{not} have regularity $r-1$.
-In particular, it is natural to ask if the ``almost all'' in our main result is simply an artifact of our proof technique.
-In this section it is demonstrated that there are many graphs whose edge ideal has regularity different from $r-1$ and with some vanishing Betti number on row\til$r$.
+It is natural to ask if the ``almost all'' in our main result is simply an artifact of our proof technique, and in fact the statement holds for all graphs.
+To see that this is not the case, one may for instance consider a matching consisting of disjoint edges.
+In this case the non-zero Betti numbers lie on the main diagonal, so that there are many vanishing parabolic Betti numbers on many rows $r$, but the regularity can be very far from\til$r-1$.
+This gives a rather small set of counterexamples (containing one graph on $2n$ vertices for every $n$); this section is devoted to larger classes of counterexamples.

+In this section it is demonstrated that there are many graphs whose edge ideal has regularity different from $r-1$ and with some vanishing parabolic Betti number on row\til$r$.
 We show that for large $n$, there are at least $2.99^n$ such graphs on $n$ vertices.

-The number of unlabeled trees on $n$ vertices was determined asymptotically by Otter~\cite{O48}, and this is today a textbook exercise in singularity analysis \cite{FS09}.
+For our constructions we will need to estimae the number of unlabeled trees on $n$ vertices.
+This number was determined asymptotically by Otter~\cite{O48}, and this is today a textbook exercise in singularity analysis \cite{FS09}.
 The following is a slightly suboptimal simplified lower bound.

 \begin{lemma} There are at least $2.995^n$ trees on $n$ vertices, for large $n$. \end{lemma}

 \begin{lemma} For integers $a \geq 3$ and $b,c\geq 0$, let